 The ‘full FRP products’ of Plasticon Composites always include a Chemical Barrier Layer (CBL) and a mechanical layer, both made from FRP.
 The CBL is the inner layer of the product and has direct contact with the medium.
 The difference between the CBL and the structural layer is the ratio (< 25%) or variety between the glass fibre and resin.
-Designing the correct layers and the adhesion between the layers is a skill that should only be done by the experts of Plasticon Composites.
+Designing the correct layers and the adhesion between the layers is a skill that should only be exercised by the experts of Plasticon Composites.

 Initially, polyester resins were mainly used as a base material for the reinforcement layers.
 Following the impressive development of resins by resin manufacturers, the resins can now also be used for corrosion applications as a chemical barrier layer on the inside of a product.
 The main resins used by Plasticon Composites are: